chanzuckerberg/single-cell-curation/schema/5.3.0/schema.md

 **AnnData.** The canonical data format for CELLxGENE Discover is HDF5-backed [AnnData](https://anndata.readthedocs.io/en/latest) as written by AnnData version 0.8.0 or greater.
 The on-disk format must be [AnnData specification (v0.1.0)](https://anndata.readthedocs.io/en/latest/fileformat-prose.html#anndata-specification-v0-1-0).
 Part of the rationale for selecting this format is to allow CELLxGENE to access both the data and metadata within a single file.
 The schema requirements and definitions for the AnnData `X`, `obs`, `var`, `raw.var`, `obsm`, and `uns` attributes are described below.

-~~**Organisms**.
-Data MUST be from a Metazoan organism or SARS-COV-2 and defined in the NCBI organismal classification.
-For data that is neither Human, Mouse, nor SARS-COV-2, features MUST be translated into orthologous genes from the pinned Human and Mouse gene annotations.~~

 **Reserved Names**.
 The names of metadata fields MUST NOT start with `"__"`.
 The names of the metadata fields specified by the schema are **reserved** for the purposes and specifications described in the schema.

 **Unique Names**.
 The names of schema and data submitter metadata fields in `obs` and `var` MUST be unique.
 For example, duplicate `"feature_biotype"` keys in AnnData `var` are not allowed.